vishen/go-slearch/README.md

 {"severity": "info", "key1": "value1", "key2": "value2"}
 {"severity": "info", "key1": "value13", "key3": "value3"}

-# Search on a complex ket
+# Search on a complex key, the -d is the delimiter to use for a complex key, which is '.' in this case
-$ cat example.txt | go-slearch -m complexKey.key1=value1
+$ cat example.txt | go-slearch -m complexKey.key1=value1 -d .
 {"key2": "value2", "complexKey": {"key1": "value1", "complexKey1": {"key3": "value3"}}}

 # Only print certain keys